-however too high to be used to create meanigful maps.
-The objective of the current work was to help farmers evaluating the improvements potentials of their soils, which is achieved by using the set of indicators.
+(e.g. manuring, conservation tillage).
+For each characteristic, the soil can be classified into 2-5 categories, a number that can be easily handled for mapping purposes.
+The overall number of possible classes (29 classes) would be, however, too high to be used to create meaningful maps.
+The objective of the current work was to help farmers evaluate the improvement potentials of their soils, which is achieved by using the set of indicators.

 The toolbox output provides three-value estimates that need to be interpreted based on local soil knowledge and socio-economic context.
-For example, a soil can be characterised, by "ehenge poor+" (Table 6), which means that: 1) The location undergoes

-- waterlogging and is valuable during poor rainfall years (ehenge); 2) the chemical fertility potential is low (poor); and 3) it 5 is well enriched with organic materials (+).
-Investment to improve SQ at this location could then focus on waterlogging risk reduction or clay enrichment, because strategies concerning SOC are already adapted to the location and ameliorate SOC status would barely improve SO and productivity.
-The test represents a way to estimate current soil status and it is therefore relevant to survey SQ in NCN.
-The soils described during this study present a large diversity of SQ based on the developed SQ tool- - box (Table 6).
+For example, a soil can be characterised by "ehenge poor+" (Table 6), which means that (1) the location undergoes waterlogging and is valuable during poor rainfall years (ehenge), (2) the chemical fertility potential is low (poor), and (3) it is well enriched with organic materials (+).
+Investment to improve SQ at this location could then focus on waterlogging risk reduction or clay enrichment, because strategies concerning SOC are already adapted to the location and ameliorating SOC status would barely improve SQ and productivity.
+The test represents a way to estimate current soil status and is therefore relevant to survey SQ in NCN.
+The soils described during this study present a large diversity of SQ based on the developed SQ toolbox (Table 6).
 Half the described omutunda (7/15) would need more organic inputs and five are considered degraded.
-These 10 results highlight the threat that exists for each location and indicate the measures to prioritise for SQ improvements.
+These results highlight the threat that exists for each location and indicate the measures to prioritise for SQ improvements.
 There is a lack of data to support the occurrence of soil degradation or improvement.
 However, these processes were perceived by some farmers and explained during the interviews.
-Because of the lack of long term productivity data, it cannot be used to estimate the productivity potential of a location.
-However, it would be relevant to guide, for example, the systematic collection of yield data. - 15
+Because of the lack of long-term productivity data, it cannot be used to estimate the productivity potential of a location.
+However, it would be relevant to guide, for example, the systematic collection of yield data.